KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Introduction

-Several object detection models are publicly available such as the YOLO series \cite{redmon2016you, redmon2017yolo9000, redmon2018yolov3, bochkovskiy2020yolov4}, SSD \cite{liu2016ssd}, fast and faster RCNN (FRCNN) \cite{girshick2015fast, ren2015faster}, R-FCN \cite{dai2016r}, Mask R-CNN \cite{he2017mask} and CenterNet \cite{zhou2019objects}.
-We trained and evaluated our dataset on pre-existing state-of-the-art models to show that our dataset performs effectively in deep learning applications and can be expanded to other meaningful applications.
+Numerous object detection models are publicly available including the YOLO series \cite{redmon2016you, redmon2017yolo9000, redmon2018yolov3, bochkovskiy2020yolov4}, SSD \cite{liu2016ssd}, fast and faster RCNN (FRCNN) \cite{girshick2015fast, ren2015faster}, R-FCN \cite{dai2016r}, Mask R-CNN \cite{he2017mask} and CenterNet \cite{zhou2019objects}.
+We trained and evaluated our dataset using pre-existing state-of-the-art models to demonstrate its effectiveness in deep learning applications and its potential for broader applications.
 We trained our dataset on benchmarking models, so the results obtained from our dataset are reproducible.
+We developed KOLOMVERSE to pave the way for future advancements in maritime object detection.
 Our dataset and the trained models are publicly available at \url{https://github.com/MaritimeDataset/KOLOMVERSE}.